f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     POST https://{{Appliance1_IP}}:8888/restconf/data/openconfig-system:system/f5-system-diagnostics-qkview:diagnostics/f5-system-diagnostics-qkview:qkview/f5-system-diagnostics-qkview:capture

-In the body of the API call supply the filename for the qkview:
+In the body of the API call, supply the filename for the qkview:

 .. code-block:: json